 What would happen if these five risk factors disappeared — that is, what if all smokers quit, all obese people lost weight, and so on?
 The researchers calculated that eliminating these five factors would prevent more than half of all U.S. deaths from cardiovascular disease.
 Realizing that elimination may not be possible, they asked what would happen if, as a nation, we were able to do as well as the residents of the best-performing states.
 The result was a more modest 10% reduction in cardiovascular disease–related deaths.

-“Since 1960, deaths from cardiovascular disease in the U.S. have been reduced by half,” said cardiologist Dr. Gregory Curfman, Editor in Chief of Harvard Health Publications.
+“Since 1960, deaths from cardiovascular disease in the U.S. have been reduced by half,” said cardiologist Dr. Gregory Curfman, Editor in Chief of Harvard Health Publishing.
 “But we still have a long way to go.
 Further reducing the death rate by focusing on five modifiable risk factors is a critical goal for all Americans.”

 Protecting your heart